devbyray/devbyrayray-blog-nuxt/content/posts/2022-12-30-mastering-javascript-includes-array-method.md

 ---
 title: 'Mastering The JavaScript Includes() Method'
-description: To use the includes() method, you call it on the array you want to search and pass in the value you are looking for as an argument.
-If the value is in the array, the includes() method will return a boolean value of true.
-If the value is not in the array, the includes() method will return false.
+description: Learn how to use the includes() method in JavaScript to search an array and return a boolean value indicating whether a specific value is present.
+Quick and easy guide for beginners."
 date: '2022-12-30'
 tags: ['javascript']
 image: images/arnold-francisca-f77Bh3inUpE-unsplash.jpg